aspose-cells/Aspose.Cells-Doc-md/english/net/low-code/_index.md

 ---

 ## **Introduction**
-Aspose.Cells for .NET provides the [Aspose.Cells.LowCode](https://reference.aspose.com/cells/net/aspose.cells.lowcode/) namespace, which simplifies common spreadsheets processing tasks.
-This API is designed for developers who want to accomplish high-level operations such as html conversion, image conversion, json conversion, pdf conversion, spreadsheet conversion, spreadsheet merger, spreadsheet locker and spreadsheet splitter with minimal effort.
+Aspose.Cells for .NET provides the [Aspose.Cells.LowCode](https://reference.aspose.com/cells/net/aspose.cells.lowcode/) namespace, which simplifies common spreadsheet processing tasks.
+This API is designed for developers who want to accomplish high‑level operations such as HTML conversion, image conversion, JSON conversion, PDF conversion, spreadsheet conversion, spreadsheet merger, spreadsheet locker, and spreadsheet splitter with minimal effort.

-The LowCode API is ideal for scenarios where quick implementation is more important than fine-grained control.
+The LowCode API is ideal for scenarios where quick implementation is more important than fine‑grained control.
 Aspose.Cells LowCode APIs provide a high‑level, declarative way to perform common spreadsheet tasks (conversion, merging, splitting, etc.) without writing extensive boiler‑plate code.
 Let’s take a closer look at the LowCode capabilities of Aspose.Cells for .NET.

 ## **Available Features in LowCode API**
 The Aspose.Cells.LowCode namespace currently supports:

-1. Converter for conversion between html files(html or mht) and other spreadsheet file formats.
+1. Converter for conversion between HTML files (HTML or MHT) and other spreadsheet file formats.
-2. Converter for converting template file to images.
+2. Converter for converting a template file to images.
-3. Converter for conversion between json data structure and other spreadsheet file formats.
+3. Converter for conversion between JSON data structures and other spreadsheet file formats.
-4. Converter for converting template file to pdf.
+4. Converter for converting a template file to PDF.
-5. Converter for conversion between different spreadsheet file formats, such as xls, xlsx, xlsb, spreadsheet and so on.
+5. Converter for conversion between different spreadsheet file formats, such as XLS, XLSX, XLSB, XLSM, and so on.
-6. Converter for conversion between text based formats(csv, tsv, dif…) and other spreadsheet file formats.
+6. Converter for conversion between text‑based formats (CSV, TSV, DIF…) and other spreadsheet file formats.
 7. Lock spreadsheet file.
-9. Merge multiple template files into one.
+8. Merge multiple template files into one.
 9. Split spreadsheet file into multiple files.

 ## **How to Use LowCode API**
 Aspose.Cells LowCode APIs provide a high‑level, declarative way to perform common spreadsheet tasks (conversion, merging, splitting, etc.) without writing extensive boiler‑plate code.

-### **Convert a Spreadsheet to JSON - JsonConverter**
+### **Convert a Spreadsheet to JSON – JsonConverter**

-The [JsonConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/jsonconverter/) class converts given template file between json and other formats.
-The following code demonstrates how to convert a spreadsheet to json format using [JsonConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/jsonconverter/).
+The [JsonConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/jsonconverter/) class converts a given template file between JSON and other formats.
+The following code demonstrates how to convert a spreadsheet to JSON format using [JsonConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/jsonconverter/).

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Lowcode-JsonConverter.cs" >}}

 ### **Convert a Spreadsheet to HTML – HtmlConverter**

-The [HtmlConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/htmlconverter/) class converts given template file between html and other formats.
-The following code demonstrates how to convert a spreadsheet to html format using [HtmlConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/htmlconverter/).
+The [HtmlConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/htmlconverter/) class converts a given template file between HTML and other formats.
+The following code demonstrates how to convert a spreadsheet to HTML format using [HtmlConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/htmlconverter/).

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Lowcode-HtmlConverter.cs" >}}

 ### **Convert a Spreadsheet to Image – ImageConverter**

-The [ImageConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/imageconverter/) class converts template file to images.
+The [ImageConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/imageconverter/) class converts a template file to images.
 The following code demonstrates how to convert a spreadsheet to image using [ImageConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/imageconverter/).

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Lowcode-ImageConverter.cs" >}}

 ### **Convert a Spreadsheet to PDF – PdfConverter**

-The [PdfConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/pdfconverter/) class converts template file to pdf file.
-The following code demonstrates how to convert a spreadsheet to pdf file using [PdfConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/pdfconverter/).
+The [PdfConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/pdfconverter/) class converts a template file to a PDF file.
+The following code demonstrates how to convert a spreadsheet to PDF using [PdfConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/pdfconverter/).

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Lowcode-PdfConverter.cs" >}}

 ### **Convert a Spreadsheet to Plain Text – TextConverter**

-The [TextConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/textconverter/) class converts given template file between text based files and other formats.
+The [TextConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/textconverter/) class converts a given template file between text‑based files and other formats.
 The following code demonstrates how to convert a spreadsheet to plain text using [TextConverter](https://reference.aspose.com/cells/net/aspose.cells.lowcode/textconverter/).

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Lowcode-TextConverter.cs" >}}

 ## **Why Use Aspose.Cells Low Code**

-The Aspose.Cells.LowCode namespace helps you implement high-level spreadsheet processing tasks quickly with conversion, merger, locker and so on.
-It is especially useful for developers who need speed, simplicity, and maintainable code when working with Spreadsheets.
+The Aspose.Cells.LowCode namespace helps you implement high‑level spreadsheet processing tasks quickly with conversion, merger, locker, and so on.
+It is especially useful for developers who need speed, simplicity, and maintainable code when working with spreadsheets.

 To explore more advanced options, you can always combine LowCode APIs with the full Aspose.Cells object model.
-See more Low Code examples in the [API documentation](https://reference.aspose.com/cells/net/aspose.cells.lowcode/).
+See more Low‑Code examples in the [API documentation](https://reference.aspose.com/cells/net/aspose.cells.lowcode/).

 {{< app/cells/assistant language="csharp" >}}